Mhicks2901/cp-commands/README.md

 <h1>Simple Command Prompt Commands</h1>

 <h2>Description</h2>
-Project consists of a couple helpful command prompt commands that helps the user have more control over their computer.
+The project consists of a couple of helpful command prompt commands that help the user have more control over their computer.

 <h2>Languages and Utilities Used</h2>